 Morning sickness is nausea or vomiting that usually occurs during the first trimester of pregnancy.
 Despite its name, you may feel nauseated or vomit at any time of day.

 During the first 3 months of pregnancy, or the first trimester, there are many changes happening to you.
 As your body adjusts to the growing baby, you may experience nausea, fatigue, backaches, mood swings, and stress.

-Dr. Gino Pecoraro respects a woman’s right to choose the method of her delivery.
+A/Prof. Gino Pecoraro respects a woman’s right to choose the method of her delivery.
 If you wish to aim for a vaginal birth then he will support you fully in this choice.
 Similarly, if you choose to have an elective Caesarean Section he will support you.